fivdi/lcd/README.md

 The config object has these possibilities:

  * **cols** LCD column count.
-Defaults to sixteen.
+Defaults to 16.
  * **rows** LCD row count.
-Defaults to one.
+Defaults to 1.
  * **largeFont** Use 5x10 dot font.
 Defaults to false for 5x8 dot font.
  * **rs** Register select GPIO number.
  * **e** Enable GPIO number.
  * **data** Array of four GPIO numbers for data bus bits D4 through D7.

+**print(val, [cb])**

-**print(val)** Converts val to string and write it to the display asynchronously.
-A 'printed' event is emitted after the operation has completed. val is passed to the event handler as the first argument.
-The example print-twice-20x4.js demonstrates how to print two strings in succession.
+Converts val to string and writes it to the display asynchronously.

+If the optional completion callback is omitted, a 'printed' event is emitted after the operation has completed.
+The string representation of val is passed to the 'printed' event handler as the first argument.
+If an error occurs, an 'error' event will be emitted and an error object will be passed to the 'error' event handler as the first argument.

+If the optional completion callback is specified, it gets two arguments (err, str), where err is reserved for an error object and str is the string representation of val.

+The example print-twice-20x4.js demonstrates how to print two strings in succession using events.

+**clear([cb])**

-**clear()** Clears display and returns cursor to the home position.
-A 'clear' event is emitted after the operation has completed.
+Clears display and returns cursor to the home position asynchronously.

+If the optional completion callback is omitted, a 'clear' event is emitted after the operation has completed.
+If an error occurs, an 'error' event will be emitted and an error object will be passed to the 'error' event handler as the first argument.

+If the optional completion callback is specified, it gets one argument (err), where err is reserved for an error object.

+**home([cb])**

-**home()** Returns cursor to home position.
+Returns cursor to home position asynchronously.
 Also returns display being shifted to the original position.

-A 'home' event is emitted after the operation has completed.
+If the optional completion callback is omitted, a 'home' event is emitted after the operation has completed.
+If an error occurs, an 'error' event will be emitted and an error object will be passed to the 'error' event handler as the first argument.

+If the optional completion callback is specified, it gets one argument (err), where err is reserved for an error object.

 **setCursor(col, row)** Moves the cursor to the specified col and row.
 Numbering for col and row starts at zero.